 - I will continue to use Facebook Messenger and/or Instagram DM for those that prefer those.
 And Whatsapp for those that use that platform.
 SMS is through Google Voice, Skype, and my Spanish sim.

 - And finally, email.
 Between all of these, I should be able to communicate and use the internet without limitation anywhere I go in Europe or the states.
 For travels outside of those areas, I will need to research options.

 - Social activities are key.
 I will continue to use InterNations and Meetup to find events and groups.
 Facebook as well.
 The idea is to make lasting friendships in Spain and Europe.
 Or at least as much as expat life allows.
 Staying involved with the community and the people is job number one.
 I must stay active.
 I must be social and a part of something larger.

 - Exercise is my next highest priority.
 Walking will of course be required and much used.
 But more will be needed.
-If I select a home near the beach, outdoor exercise areas can be used.
+If we select a home near the beach, outdoor exercise areas can be used.
 Signing up for Bicing is also a must, as I’ll be using a bicycle often.
 And finding groups or friends to get into the woods and hike with is also a must do.
 Water sports and activities should not be overlooked.
-And I need to find a good yoga class.

-- And of course, Barcelona will be my home base for travel and adventures both within Spain and in countries easily traveled to/from here.
-I just need to remember my 183 day minimum stay in-country.
+- And of course, Barcelona will be our home base for travel and adventures both within Spain and in countries easily traveled to/from here.
+We just need to remember our 183 day minimum stay in-country.

 Health Care and Other Obligations

 Selecting doctors and dentists, making appointments, conforming to anything ongoing required by Spain and my visa